 Toyobo maintained that it had no liability for the vests, arguing that SCBA should be blamed as it manufactured the actual vests and that Toyobo only sold the raw Zylon to SCBA.
 This argument was convenient, as SCBA went bankrupt, primarily due to its Zylon-related liabilities.

 Toyobo mounted an unprecedented 13-year scorched earth defense, using every possible legal maneuver to escape liability for selling unsafe body armor to police, federal agents and the U.S. military.

 The case settled on the eve of an anticipated six-week jury trial.
-At a pretrial conference held on February 22, 2018, Dr. Westrick moved the Court to permit the jury to find Toyobo guilty of conspiracy with SCBA, thus undermining Toyobo’s principle defense, and permitting the jury to hold Toyobo accountable for all the vest sales made by SCBA.
-Over Toyobo’s strenuous objection, Dr. Westrick’s request was granted.
+At a pretrial conference held on February 22, 2018, Dr. Westrick moved the Court to permit the jury to find Toyobo guilty of conspiracy with SCBA, thus undermining Toyobo’s principle defense, and allowing the jury to hold Toyobo accountable for all the vest sales made by SCBA.
+The Court granted Dr. Westrick’s request over Toyobo’s strenuous objection.
 That same evening, Toyobo gave up, agreeing to a settlement in principle with the United States.

 All in all, the Department of Justice described the benefits obtained by the taxpayers based on Dr. Westrick’s whistleblowing: A total of $132 million recovered from 18 corporations and individuals, of which $22 million was used to purchase new body armor for police officers.
 But the biggest winners were police officers and federal agents around the United States who were able to replace defective Zylon vests with those that would protect their lives.